gpbalsamo/MacTips/README.md

 MacTips
 =======

-Setup of MacPro (OS X 10.10, Yosemite) for scientific (NWP) computing
+Setup of MacPro (OS X 10.10, Yosemite) for scientific computing in Earth system science
 -------------------------------------------------------------

 Science libraries for Mac can be installed quite easily via MacPorts software from http://www.macports.org (To install it go to http://www.macports.org/install.php ) and using the "port install" command line.
 The software available is listed on the macports website and below a selection of port installation.
-The Yosemite Java Runtime provided by Apple is needed http://support.apple.com/kb/DL1572 Here a list of "port install" commands that installed (under /opt/local) rather safely for me:
+The Yosemite Java Runtime Environment provided by Apple is needed http://support.apple.com/kb/DL1572 Here a list of "port install" commands that installed (under /opt/local) rather safely for me:

 sudo port install wget